williamkohler/auto_agent/README.md

 $ rails server
 ```

-For more information, contact Bill Kohler @ bkohler4@gmail.com
+For more information or any questions, contact Bill Kohler @ bkohler4@gmail.com